Mark Holton and family

 Today I run Nora Foundry, an independent architecture practice.

-I work with founders and engineering teams navigating complex systems problems — distributed architectures, event-driven platforms, durable workflow systems, and AI-driven applications moving from prototype to production.
+I work with founders and engineering teams navigating complex systems problems — distributed architectures, event-driven platforms, and AI-driven applications moving from prototype to production.

 Engagements vary from architecture reviews and technical due diligence to hands-on collaboration designing and stabilizing production systems.
 In every case, the focus is the same: helping teams design systems that remain calm and understandable under real-world load.